 Died: 20th August 1916; age 25; Died of Wounds at Salonika.

-On the outbreak of the war Harry resigned a position in South America in order to join the Army.
+At the outbreak of the war, Harry resigned from a position in South America in order to join the Army.
 He had seen service in France and the Balkans.

 Date of Entry Therein: 20th February 1915 – France.